Exhibition coming soon: MENTAL LOAD

 SAVE THE DATE

-"MENTAL LOAD" Invisible Work: A Contemporary Art Exhibition in Bad Ischl
+"MENTAL LOAD" Invisible Work: A Contemporary Art Exhibition in Austria & Italy

 From May 6 to May 16, 2026, the town of Bad Ischl in Austria will host the exhibition “MENTAL LOAD – Invisible Work.”

-Presented across three cultural venues — Trinkhalle Bad Ischl, Sudhaus Bad Ischl, and Galerie Am Fluss Bad Ischl — the exhibition brings together international artists exploring one of the most pervasive yet often overlooked aspects of everyday life.
+Presented across three cultural venues in Bad Ischl — Trinkhalle Bad Ischl, Sudhaus Bad Ischl and Galerie Am Fluss Bad Ischl, and furthermore at an international venue, the Palazzo Mora, at the ECC Venice Biennial 2026 — the exhibition brings together international artists exploring one of the most pervasive yet often overlooked aspects of everyday life.

 Through a wide range of artistic approaches, the exhibition examines the invisible responsibilities that shape how individuals organize, care, plan, and maintain the structures of daily life.